JackmanAlex228/LikeLocker/README.md

 Each downloaded file contains embedded metadata for easy identification:
 - **Images**: EXIF/XMP fields `Artist` (author handle) and `Source` (post URL)
 - **Videos**: MP4 metadata fields `artist` and `comment`

-On first run, existing files in old format (hash-only names) will be automatically migrated to the new format with metadata.

 ## Roadmap